kschuler/ling001/ling001/index.md

 ## Resources
 ### Exams
+There are four exams worth 150 points each, but the lowest exam score is dropped.
+There is no final exam.
 Exams will test understanding of concepts discussed in lectures and readings.
 You will be provided with a study guide, practice questions, and solutions to the practice questions for each exam.
 Exam questions will closely mirror practice questions.

 ### Linguistics journal
 Grading (50 points total):